tmr08c/tmr08c.github.io/content/blog/2021/04/adding-randomness-to-factoires/index.md

 end
 ```

-Now, anytime we create a user, we will have a unique `username` attribute:
+Now, anytime we create a user we will have a unique `username` attribute:

 ```ruby
 3.times { puts FactoryBot.build(:user) }